aliciahlavac/credit-risk-classification/report-template.md

 * The purpose of this analysis is to develop a machine learning model that can predict credit risks for loans, specifically loans that are healthy (with a low risk of default) and high-risk loans (with a high risk of default).
 * The financial information included categories such as interest rate, the borrower's income, the debt to income ratio, the number of accounts a potential borrower has open, the total debt they have, and the if the potential borrower had any derogatory marks on their account (such as a late payment).
 We wanted to look at the loan_status category, which tells us if the loan is healthy or is high-risk.
 * We can see that there is an imbalance in number of obsevations of healthy loans and high-risk loans, found when we ran value_counts.
 We can see that healthy loans have 75,036 observations while high-risk loans have 2.500 observations.
+This is important to know because it helps guide how we handle the data.
 * The machine learning process I went through had the following stages:
   - Pre-processing where I read the data from a .csv file into a data frame
   - Training the model/Creating a logistic regregression model which then had the original data fit into the model